copsTvFan/cops-episode-guide/readme.md

 **Coast to Coast 90** (Las Vegas, NV - 9:20 PM Disturbance Call) Police are dispatched to a fast-food restaurant where a disturbed man has reportedly threatened a customer.
 Lee County FL/Las Vegas, NV #1809.
 05-9-24

+### S18E10

+Aired 2006-01-21.

-**Coast to Coast 91** (Fort Myers, FL - 2:32 PM Briefing) Officers utilize a taxi in a sting designed to apprehend street-level drug dealers.
-Las Vegas, NV/Fresno, CA #1810.
-06-1-21
+**Coast to Coast 91** (Fort Myers, FL - 2:32 PM Sting Briefing) Officers utilize a taxi in a sting designed to apprehend street-level drug dealers.
+Las Vegas, NV/Fresno, CA

 **Coast to Coast 92** (Las Vegas, NV - 8:31 PM Suspicious Vehicle Call) When an officer responds to a vandalism call, he assists a man who has physically detained a young man who was involved in the incident.
 Travis County TX/Atlanta, GA #1811.
 06-1-28